-If you are diagnosed with high blood pressure it might come as a surprise, as this condition commonly presents without any symptoms.
-People who experience life-threatening hypertension could notice an increase in headaches, visual changes, shortness of breath, chest pain, or confusion, but even then, these symptoms are not always present.
+If you are diagnosed with high blood pressure, it might come as a surprise, since most people with this condition aren’t aware of having any symptoms.
+People with severe hypertension may notice an increase in headaches, changes in their vision, shortness of breath, chest pain, or confusion, but even in severe cases, these symptoms may not occur.

-Hypertension can lead to serious medical concerns if left untreated.
+If left untreated, hypertension can lead to serious medical problems.
 If you are experiencing any unusual symptoms, seek medical care immediately.

 Secondary hypertension is related to other health issues.
-This type of high blood pressure can occur due to obstructive sleep apnea and other sleep disorders, poor nutrition and sedentary lifestyle, poor stress management, kidney issues, thyroid problems, medication use, and congenital blood vessel defects.
+This type of high blood pressure can occur as a result of obstructive sleep apnea or other sleep disorders, poor nutrition, a sedentary lifestyle, poor stress management, kidney issues, thyroid problems, medication use, or congenital blood vessel defects.

-The first step in treating hypertension is determining if there is an underlying cause.
-If so, the doctors at Manhattan Cardiovascular Associates will create a comprehensive plan that addresses both the elevated blood pressure readings and what’s driving it.
-Whenever possible, the plan will rely on lifestyle changes and medications only when necessary.
-Keep in mind that the right treatment may also depend on other medical conditions you have, which your doctor will keep in mind.
+The first step in treating hypertension is determining whether there is an underlying cause.
+If so, the doctors at Manhattan Cardiovascular Associates will create a comprehensive treatment plan that addresses both the elevated blood pressure readings and what’s driving them.
+Whenever possible, this plan will rely on lifestyle changes and will include medications only when necessary.
+The best treatment option may also depend on any other medical conditions you have, which your doctor will take into account.

-Individuals with elevated blood pressure can prevent the condition from getting worse by engaging in a healthy and active lifestyle.
-Make sure to limit the amount of alcohol you consume and also monitor your sodium intake.
-Regular exercise and quitting smoking can also help.
-Hypertension is a serious medical concern, but it can easily be managed and in some cases reversed.
+If you have elevated blood pressure, you can prevent the condition from getting worse by engaging in a healthy, active lifestyle.
+Be sure to limit the amount of alcohol you consume, monitor your sodium intake, and quit smoking if you smoke.
+Regular exercise can also help.
+Hypertension is a serious medical concern, but it can be managed and in some cases even reversed.